Black Sesame vs White Sesame Seeds: Which is good for health?

 Black Sesame Seeds: The Nutrient Powerhouse

-I must confess when Manjusha first approached me with her ailment, I was somewhat biased towards black sesame seeds.
-My instincts as a doctor often gravitate toward foods with deeper colors, as they are usually associated with higher antioxidant levels.
+When Manjusha first approached me with her ailment, I was somewhat biased towards black sesame seeds.
+My instincts as a doctor often gravitate toward foods with deeper colours, as they are usually associated with higher antioxidant levels.

 Key Nutritional Highlights of Black Sesame Seeds

-Iron and Calcium: Black sesame seeds are notably rich in iron and calcium, making them an excellent choice for those aiming to boost their bone health and combat anemia.
+Iron and Calcium: Black sesame seeds are notably rich in iron and calcium, making them an excellent choice for those aiming to boost their bone health and combat anaemia.

-Antioxidants: The deep color of black sesame seeds hints at their elevated antioxidant content.
+Antioxidants: The deep colour of black sesame seeds hints at their elevated antioxidant content.
 These compounds help protect our cells from oxidative stress, potentially reducing the risk of chronic diseases.

 Phytosterols: Black sesame seeds contain phytosterols, which may contribute to lowering cholesterol levels and supporting heart health.